omise/omise-android/docs/3d-secure-v2.md

           .build()
 ```

-You can checkout the [UiCustomization](/sdk/src/main/java/co/omise/android/config/UiCustomization.kt) class to see customizable elements that you can customize in the challenge flow.
+You can check out the [UiCustomization](/sdk/src/main/java/co/omise/android/config/UiCustomization.kt) class to see customizable elements that you can customize in the challenge flow.